 Are you unemployed?
 Have you received notice of layoff?
-Do you make below $22,980.00 a year?
-Do you have dependents?
+Do you make below $23,540.00 a year? & Do you have dependents?

 If you answered yes to any of these questions, you are eligible to take the following classes at "no cost to you":

-Students who plan to register for Phlebotomy classes are required to take Pathways to Healthcare and pass the phlebotomy placement test offered in the Pathways to Healthcare class.
+Students who plan to register for Phlebotomy/CNA I classes are required to take Pathways to Health Careers and pass the placement test.
 Students who meet certain criteria may be exempt from the Pathways to Healthcare class.
-For more information, contact us at 828-632-8221Ext: 310 Sharon Cox or Joyce Watson in Hickory at 828-327-7000, Ext: 4370.
+Students must provide their high school diploma, transcripts or GED at the time of registration.
+For more information, contact us at 828-632-8221 Ext.
+310 or Joyce Watson in Hickory at 828-327-7000, Ext.
+4370.

 How can you help me if I have or am starting a small business?

 We offer free and fee-based seminars and workshops through

 the CVCC Small Business Center.
 Contact Jeff Neuville, SBC Program Coordinator, 828-327-7000, Ext.4102 or Debra Sawyer, Program Assistant 828-327-7000, Ext.
 4117.

 Check out our current schedules and class information.

 See our registration page for information on how to register.